jalagar/animated-art-engine/README.md

 You can set which gif tool to use in `global_config.json` by setting `gifTool` to either `gifski` (default) or `imageio`.

+If you want to switch between generating gif vs. MP4, you need to change `outputType` to `mp4` and only run `make step3`.

 ### NFTChef improvements: z-index/stacking, grouping, if-then statements, and incompatibilities

 Tool now supports z-index/stacking, grouping, if-then statements, and incompatibilities.
 See [nftchef's docs](https://generator.nftchef.dev/readme/) for more information.